What fantastic trips to Chester Zoo Eaton Park has had! 🤩 The trips during the…

 At Eaton Park Academy, we value that reading is a key life skill, which unlocks the wider curriculum, and therefore we are committed to help our pupils develop a lifelong enjoyment of reading.
-We understand that the teachings of reading is fundamental to the school’s improvement each year and have a sharp focus from the very start to maximum progress.
-We prioritise early reading and are determined that every pupil will learn to read, regardless of their background, needs, or abilities.
-All pupils, including the weakest readers, make sufficient progress to meet or exceed age related expectations.
+We prioritise early reading and are determined that every pupil will develop the essential skills to read well, make great progress and achieve success.

 We are determined that every child will be a successful, fluent reader and writer.
-We believe this is achievable through a combination of strong, high quality, fast paced, discrete phonics teaching, combined with regular, daily opportunities for developing and applying reading skills.
+We help make this achievable through a combination of high quality, discrete phonics teaching, combined with regular, daily opportunities for developing and applying reading skills.
 We use a method of teaching called ‘synthetic, systematic phonics’ to teach pupils to read and spell.

-To teach phonics, we use the DFE approved Little Wandle Letters and Sounds Revised phonics teaching programme to plan and provide daily engaging phonics lessons.
+To teach phonics, we use the DFE approved Little Wandle Letters and Sounds Revised phonics teaching programme.
+We use this scheme to provide daily engaging phonics lessons.
 The academy has clear expectations of pupils’ phonics term by term, from nursery to Year 2 (see progression map below).

 In phonics, we teach children that the letters of the alphabet represent a different sound (phonemes) that can be used in a variety of combinations and are put together to make words.
 The children learn to recognise all of the different sounds and combinations that they might see when they are reading or writing.
 Our phonics teaching starts in Nursery and follows a very specific sequence that allows our children to build on their previous phonic knowledge and master specific phonic strategies as they move through school.
 As a result, our children are able to tackle any unfamiliar words that they might discover.
 At Eaton Park, we also model these strategies in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on the development of language skills for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.